wwwasak/HarmonyWallet-WebApp/README.md

-# HarmonyWallet WebApp - A online wallet for expats and international students
+# HarmonyWallet WebApp - An online wallet for expats and international students

 ## Introduction